 Create a forum where students and healthcare leaders can work together to take action

 A large part of this course involves students working with host companies.
 Once the H-Lab teaching team assigns students to a host, these groups of four will work with their host organizations on a four-month project designed to tackle a real-world business problem.
 The teams work with their hosts online and via video and conference calls to determine the project scope, schedule, and deliverables.
 Throughout the semester, teams conduct extensive research, interviews, and analyses that will help them find potential solutions to their hosts' business challenges.
 The student teams spend significant time interacting with their host company to collaborate and implement their findings.
-At the end of January, students present their projects to hosts and each other in a virtual Action Learning Poster Session.
+At the end of January, students present their projects to hosts and each other in an Action Learning Poster Session.

-Reflections and Deliverables
+Reflections and deliverables

 Though one of the main focuses of H-Lab is creating deliverables for host organizations, reflection is a crucial aspect of Action Learning.
 Through mentor coaching sessions, updates, and the creation of posters for public presentation, students link theory and practice in order to deepen their learning experiences.